galaxyproject/training-material/topics/galaxy-project/tutorials/introduction/tutorial.md

 #### Definition

 - For clarity, the term is used here in a restrictive way, referring to communities that organise publicised activities for interested participants.
-It is hard for participants to become engaged in any "community" that does not organise any activities, although they may have other importance.
+It is hard for participants to engage with a community that does not organise any activities, although it may be important in other ways.

 #### Origins and sustainability

-- Communities form by regular interactions within the project.
+- Communities form when participants come together to work on a project related initiative.
 Participants who share a distinguishing interest are probably more likely to interact.
 That special interest might be ecology, proteomics, muon science, India or almost anything else that generates enough activity and participation.
-The *functional definition* used in this guide, is that *a project community arises when those interactions become sufficiently frequent and distinct from existing communities to maintain their own pages on the Hub*.
+The *functional definition* used in this guide, is that *a project community arises when those interactions become sufficiently frequent and distinct from existing communities, to require their own pages on the Hub*.
-- Some communities have been initiated by the project team, but many have come from participants organising themselves around an interest.
 - Communities organise and publicise activities for interested participants through the Hub.
 Leadership and participation are responsive to the real needs of the community because they are motivated and organised by participants.
 The project provides support and publicity, but the community must be able to sustain itself, with minimal external resources.
+- Some communities have been initiated by the project team, but many have come from participants organising themselves around an interest.
+The are all open and welcome participants.
+- In some highly specialised active groups, such as the IUC, formal decision making on technical issues is deliberately restricted to designated "members".
+The groups are "open", since regular IUC communication channels, code and documentation are public, but the work depends on specific skills.
+They are "open" to support and ideas from anyone with an interest, and in practice, developers who contribute regularly, are typically recruited by consensus of the members.

 #### Importance

 - Communities are a core element of the success of any large open project.
-They represent groups of people self-selecting to work on project activities in which they have an interest.
+They represent self-selected individuals, who choose to work on a project activity in which they have a particular interest.
 Communities are an important and pervasive idea in the main "People" part of the field guide.
 - Ironically, the largest "community" of all, comprising the tens of thousands of researchers who use Galaxy for open science analysis each day, does not organise its own activities, so does not fit the restrictive definition.
-It is very important, demonstrating productivity for grants, and serving as the major recruitment source of individuals choosing to engage and contribute to more active communities.
-The sharable, reproducible analysis results generated using Galaxy, are important downstream open science outputs, so they are in the "Products" part of this guide.
+That does not diminish their importance in demonstrating productivity for grant renewals, and serving as the major recruitment source of individuals choosing to engage in active project communities.
+The sharable, reproducible analysis results generated using Galaxy, are important downstream open science outputs, so they appear in the "Products" part of this guide.

 #### Shared values help communities flourish